 - Insufficient and undocumented IT Security policies and procedures

 - Lack of enforcement of the policies and procedures

-- A lack of organization structure and permissions
+- A lack of organizational structure and permissions

 - Rogue cloud software accounts